Teaching your child at home

 If your child doesn't go to a council school you don't have to ask your council for consent.
 For example, if they go to an independent (often known as 'private') school.

-If your child needs extra support while your teaching them at home, known as 'Additional Support Learning', you can ask your local council to assess what extra help your child can get at home.
+If your child needs extra support while you're teaching them at home, known as 'Additional Support Learning', you can ask your local council to assess what extra help your child can get at home.

-Advice about home schooling
+Advice about home education

 Education Otherwise give support if you want to teach your child at home.
 They offer local groups, contacts and advice.